 From carving pumpkins to scream themed club nights, Halloween Brighton has many tricks up its sleeve.
 With its rich history and being home to one of the countries most haunted houses, Brighton is sure to raise your heartbeat this October.

 Brighton is rich in the weird and the wonderful.
-The towns unique past makes it a popular destination for ghost hunters.
-Explore the cities rumored haunted areas and visit those whose spirits have remained after centuries.
-From the young girl who roams the promenade in front of The West Pier to the White Lady guarding the entrance to Preston Manor, hunting these ghosts isn’t for the faint-hearted!
-Check out our pubs by area page for recommendations on post hunting brews.
+The town’s unique past makes it a popular destination for ghost hunters.
+Explore the city’s rumoured haunted areas and visit those whose spirits have remained after centuries.
+The Brighton Ghost Tours will be running extra tours while the veil is thin.
+Hunting these ghosts isn’t for the faint-hearted!
+Check out our pubs by area page for recommendations on post hunting brews to restore your spirits!

-From pumpkin carving to Halloween themed crafts, Halloween in Brighton and Sussex isn’t just for the thrill seekers.
-Drusillas Park is running Sheik Week from the 20th-28th October, where children can encounter creepy crawlies and find their way through a twisted terror maze.
-Prizes are on offer at Bodiam Castles Black Cat Trail and get half price entry for heading to Blackberry Farm in fancy dress!
+From pumpkin carving to Halloween themed crafts, Halloween in Brighton and Sussex isn’t just for the thrill-seekers.
+Drusillas Park is running Sheik Week from the October 26 to November 3, where children can encounter creepy crawlies and find their way through a twisted terror maze.
+Prizes are on offer at Bodiam Castle’s Bat and Nature trail.
+There’s a host of spooky fun over at Blackberry Farm for all of Halloween half term, including VIP pumpkin carving with storytelling and face painting.

-Fright Nights are essentially like walking into a real life horror movie.. in the middle of the Sussex countryside.
-Expect live actors, street entertainers, and mind tricking mazes as you are guided through a real deal Halloween experience.
-Shocktoberfest at Tulleys Farm features 9 different scream attractions and Blackstock Farm Fright Night offers a maze of seemingly never ending tunnels called Hell’s Labyrinth.
-Are you feeling brave?
+Fright Nights are essentially like walking into a real-life horror movie but in the middle of the Sussex countryside.
+Expect live (or should that be un-dead) actors, street entertainers, and mind tricking mazes as you are guided through a real deal Halloween experience.
+Shocktoberfest at Tulleys Farm features ten different scream attractions.
+Head into Hollingbury for a night of blood-curdling immersive horror and discover the murders of Jack the Ripper with Phileas Fogg’s Walk of Terror.

 You may also love